 Child Welfare Worker Core Training (Core) is offered by the Bay Area Academy to new child welfare workers and experienced workers who have not received formal training in the subject areas covered by the Core courses.
 Core provides training in skills required for workers to become competent in the subject areas identified by the California Social Work Education Center (CalSWEC).
-Core is also made available to staff who work in the public child welfare setting, such as Public Health Nurses, when authorized by the county where they work.

 For more information about the Bay Area Academy Core please contact Emily Katz.

 CORE At a Glance Flyers currently offered around the region.